OB/GYN Billing Services in Ohio

 Every OH payer has specific rules for ob/gyn claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem OB/GYN Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS OB/GYN Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial ob/gyn claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial ob/gyn claims.
 We know their OH specific fee schedules, prior authorization requirements for ob/gyn procedures, and their appeal timelines when claims are denied.
 The OB global includes 13 antepartum visits, delivery, and postpartum.
 Unbundling errors in either direction cause denials.

-Ohio Medicaid routes ob/gyn patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes ob/gyn patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own ob/gyn authorization and billing rules that we manage.

-CGS Administrators processes Medicare ob/gyn claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around high-risk add-ons to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare ob/gyn claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around high-risk add-ons to prevent medical necessity denials.

 Denial Prevention for Ohio OB/GYN